Inside the McCormack lab building. Photo courtesy of MWF.

 The Ewaso Ng'iro River Camp

 Mpala runs a tented camp located 4 km from the research centre along the Ewaso Ng'iro River.
-The camp regularly hosts field courses for undergraduate students from American, Canadian and European Universities as well as international groups brought in by the Tropical Biology Association (TBA) and conservation workshops for Kenyan professionals.
+The camp regularly hosts field courses for undergraduate students from US, Canadian, Kenyan and European Universities as well as international groups brought in by the Tropical Biology Association (TBA) and workshops for Kenyan professionals.

 The camp has 16 fully furnished sleeping tents with single and double accomodation, blocks of showers and toilets and a large combination mess and lecture tent which can seat 50 people.
 All tents are mounted on concrete platforms with comfortable verandas that overlook the Ewaso Ng'iro River.
 Mpala provides generator power to supply electricity for lighting and projectors and we enable campers to charge computers and other battery operated items.